swtudor/transactions/LABS.md

   - add the `@RestController` annotation above the class header.
   - Inside the `TransactionController` class, create a private `TransactionService` object
   - create a constructor and pass in a `TransactionService` object
-  - Add the annotation `@Autowired` above the constructor
+  - Add the annotation `@Autowired` above the constructor.
+WHat is this annotation doing?
+Why is it structured like that?

 Now create a single endpoint that returns all the Transactions as a List.
   - write the method that returns `List<Transaction>` and uses the transactionService to return all the transactions.